 4. Supports the immune system

+The human body is constantly under attack from viruses, bacteria, and other foreign invaders.
+The immune system is the body’s first line of defense against these threats.
 A strong immune system is essential to safeguard you against internal and external attacks.

 5. It may lower the risk of heart disease